daviduhden/i2pd-browser/README.md

 This is a script-based builder of the I2Pd Browser for Linux-based systems, supporting both x86_64 and i686 architectures.
 Any contribution is highly appreciated.

-> It might also work on BSD-based systems but has not yet been tested.

 The I2Pd browser is a pre-configured version of Firefox ESR for use on the I2P network.
 It is the fastest and easiest way to start surfing the web on the Invisible Internet.

 ## Features